zarillion/handynotes-plugins/README.md

 ## Development Options

 Once installed, development-only options can be enabled in each *individual* plugin by running an in-game script command.
-For example, to enable the development features and options for **HandyNotes: Shadowlands**:
+For example, to enable the development features and options for **HandyNotes: Dragonflight**:

 ```
-/script HandyNotes_ShadowlandsDB.profiles.Default.development = true
+/script HandyNotes_DragonflightDB.profiles.Default.development = true
 /reload
 ```

-You should then see additional development options at the bottom of the Shadowlands plugin settings panel.
+You should then see additional development options at the bottom of the Dragonflight plugin settings panel.
 The following development options are available:

 Option | Description
 ------ | -----------